cerebral-legacy/cerebral-website/app/markdown/doc_adding_modules.md

 ## Adding modules

 It does not take long before you need to split up your state and signals.
 In Cerebral you can use modules to handle that.
-Modules are a very simple concept, it basically just namespaces your state and your signals.
-Let us revert our existing model and signals:
+Modules are a very simple concept, it basically just namespaces to structure your application.
+Let us move our code around a bit:

 ```javascript
 import App from './modules/App'